 One Water Plan

 One of the City Council’s priorities for 2022 is Climate Action-Protection and Adaptation.
-A City effort underway is developing the “One Water Plan”, a key action within the City’s Sustainability and Climate Action plan (S/CAP) and included in the draft S/CAP under consideration by the City Council this fall.
+A City effort underway is developing the “One Water Plan”, a key action within the City’s Sustainability and Climate Action plan (S/CAP).
 The development of a water plan will evaluate alternative water supplies, define existing and future uncertainties and supply risks, and identify community needs and priorities.
 The Plan will serve as a long-term guide to better prepare for future uncertainties like multi-year drought, climate change, and more.

 Palo Alto’s Water Supply and Conservation